Bayesian Dropout: Methods

-Denote all variables of interest by $\m z$.
-In the context of the previous section $\m z = (\m x, \m \theta)$.
-One way to phrase the goal for a rational learner is to update from a prior distribution $q(\m z)$ to a posterior distribution $p(\m z)$ when new information is made available.
+\paragraph{Extended method of maximum entropy:} Let $\m z$ be all the variables under consideration.
+The goal for a rational learner is to update from a prior distribution $q(\m z)$ to a posterior distribution $p(\m z)$ when new information is made available.

-The relevant information can come in the form of observed data, priors, the form of the likelihood or other restrictions which all \emph{constrain} the form of the likelihood to belong to a family of distributions $p \in \mathcal{C}$ fulfilling these constraints.
-The method of ME make the assumption that not all distributions $p \in \mathcal{C}$ are equally desirable and assume they can be put in an order of preference.
-Since an order of preference is transitive and must depend on our past beliefs, we can write it as a functional $S[p,q]$.
-The interpretation of $S$ is for any two distribution $p_1,p_2\in \mcal C$ then if
+The relevant information can come in the form of observed data, priors, the form of the likelihood or expectations, all of which constrain the posterior to belong to a family of distributions $p \in \mathcal{C}$.
+The method of ME makes the assumption that not all distributions $p \in \mathcal{C}$ are equally desirable, and assume they can be put in an order of preference represented by the functional $S[p,q]$.
+Using the further assumptions of locality, coordinate invariance, consistency for independent subsystems, it can be shown that $S$ must have the form~\cite{Caticha2006}

-we say $p_1$ is more \emph{preferable} than $p_2$ on the grounds of $q$.
-Thus the distribution one should choose $p$ should be the most preferred distribution in $\mcal C$, the set of allowed distributions.
-That is to say, given an order of preference $S$, learning consist of the computation

-When the problem is posed this way, one can pose additional desiderata such an order of preference $S$ must fulfill (locality, coordinate invariance and consistency for independent subsystems) and use these to limit the possible choices to a single functional form.
-This type of derivation is entirely parallel to the development of probability theory in \citet{Cox1946} where what was being analysed was degrees of rational belief.
-The project of analysing an order of preference was first posed and undertaken by \citet*{shore1980Axiderprimaxentprimincro}, however the proof contain a critical flaw as pointed out by \citet*{uffink1995Canmaxentpribeexpasconreq}.
-The derivation we rely on is due to \citet*{Caticha2006} who argue under natural assumptions $S$ must have the form of the Kullback-Leibler divergence (the same form as argued for by \citet{shore1980Axiderprimaxentprimincro}):